kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-04-28-1 object oriented product.md

     Working with outcomes rather than outputs - each object is identified first.
 This means we can make decisions about reusable low-level utilities then decide how these will be put together to create a high-level construct.

-    One way of thinking about this is the possiblity for end to end delivery of pieces of customer value.
+    One way of thinking about this is the possibility for end to end delivery of pieces of customer value.
 Ideally this owned by one cross-functional team but is often impossible due to the top down construct.

 3. Real world vs Unreal world